akshaymittal143/Robotics-Internal-Developer-Platform-IDP/README.md

 This repository contains the reference implementation and reproducibility artifacts for the paper:

-**"A Cloud-Native Internal Developer Platform for the Accelerated Lifecycle Management of Heterogeneous Autonomous Robot Fleets"**
+**"A Cloud-Native Internal Developer Platform for Autonomous Robot Fleets"**
+📄 *Accepted at ICCA 2025 (International Conference on Computing and Artificial Intelligence)*
+👥 *Authors: Akshay Mittal, Krishna Kandi*

 ## Repository Structure